-Bikeway Priority Network
+FIGURE 4 Bikeway Priority Network

 - Type 2 Bikeways.
 These routes would facilitate circulation within Talent using bike lanes with a minimum width of 5 feet and ideally up to 7 feet.
 Type 2 facilities would provide relatively quick access between residential neighborhoods and local destinations such as downtown Talent, schools, transit stops and parks. - Type 3 Bikeways.
-These neighborhood routes would be located mostly on residential and collector streets with low traffic volumes and speeds.
-They are designed to provide safe, comfortable, low-stress access to short-distance destinations within neighborhoods and for individuals of all bicycling confidence levels and families of all ages.
+These neighborhood routes would be located mostly on minor collector and residential streets with low traffic volumes and speeds.
+They are designed to provide safe, comfortable, low-stress access to shortdistance destinations within neighborhoods and for individuals of all bicycling confidence levels and families of all ages.
 Bicycle-specific infrastructure would consist of painted sharrow markings and signage to provide wayfinding.